-Paul writes in the book of Romans that if we try to obey God's law we will never be able to do this because it is the very law that we are attempting to obey becomes actually the instrument that detects the sin in our lives.
+Paul writes in the Book of Romans that if we try to obey God's law we will never be able to do this because it is the very law that we are attempting to obey becomes the instrument that detects the sin in our lives.
 There are a lot of misconceptions about God's moral law given to us.
 Some people think that God's law is a ladder.
 He sets a set of rules and we climb up the ladder and reach the very threshold of heaven itself.

-'No', the law of God is not a ladder, you cannot reach God by living a good life, because it is not possible.
-God's law is more realistically a thermometer.
+No, God's law is not a ladder.
+You cannot reach God by living a good life, because it is not possible.
+The law of God is more realistically like a thermometer.
 It tells us our temperature and because of our sinful nature we always have a fever!!
-All mankind has sinned and the law tells us like the thermometer that we have crossed the line, it tells us where the line is.
+All mankind has sinned and the law tells us like a thermometer that we have crossed the line, it tells us where the line is.
 The law cannot save us.

-It would seem as if we are truly trapped at the bottom of the well called sin and we cannot climb out and consider what will happen when we actually die?
+It would seem that we are truly trapped at the bottom of the well called sin and we cannot climb out and consider what will happen when we actually die?

-Here is another letter of Paul to the Thessalonian church, talking about the consequences of God's wrath.
+Here is another letter f Paul to the Thessalonian Christians.
+It talks about the consequences of God's wrath.